C-Section adhesions are filmy, sticky, tentacle-like bands of scar tissue that form within your abdomen after surgery.

-For most women adhesions don’t grow large enough to cause complications, however for many they can cause pain by adhering (hence the name adhesion) to other organs like the ovaries, uterus, Fallopian tubes, intestines or bladder.
+For most women adhesions don’t grow large enough to cause complications, however for many they can cause some serious pain by adhering (hence the name adhesion) to other organs like the ovaries, uterus, Fallopian tubes, intestines or bladder.
 Once this happens the adhesions can pull or block organs.
 If they adhere to the intestines they can even cause bowel obstruction.

 - Bowl Obstruction.
 Abdominal Adhesions are the most common cause of bowel obstruction.

 - Chronic abdominal pain.
 Adhesions can adhere to abdominal organs or tissues causing a pulling, painful sensation.